Kosovo Safety Guide

 Health, security, and travel safety information

-Kosovo is a safe and welcoming destination for tourists who exercise normal travel precautions and stay informed about regional sensitivities.
+Kosovo is largely safe for tourists who keep normal city-level precautions and stay alert around demonstrations.

 Emergency Numbers